 Tag: mary baldwin college

-Rogue Shakespeare, the 2013-14 MFA company of Mary Baldwin College’s Shakespeare and Performance graduate program, in association with the American Shakespeare Center, announces the first show in their five-play season: William Shakespeare’s Macbeth.
+Rogue Shakespeare, the 2013-2014 MFA company of Mary Baldwin College’s Shakespeare and Performance program, in association with the American Shakespeare Center, welcomes Lisa Wolpe to Staunton on Friday.

 All eight candidates for Staunton City Council and moderator Carly Stephenson of WHSV-TV will take part in a candidates forum sponsored by the Spencer Center at Mary Baldwin College and Transition Staunton Augusta.

 Extensive research led by Mary Baldwin College professor Amy Tillerson Brown into a local African-American cemetery is now easily accessible online on a new website produced by Augusta Free Press.